-CoverForYou travel insurance policies do not cover travel to or through Afghanistan, Cuba, Liberia, Sudan or any country to which the Foreign and Commonwealth Office have advised against all (but essential) travel.
-Cover of countries listed below is subject to the above, the selection of the relevant area of cover and the terms and conditions within the policy wording.
+CoverForYou travel insurance policies do not cover undisclosed medical conditions, please refer to the policy wording for full terms and conditions.
+Cover of countries listed below is subject to the above, the selection of the relevant area of cover, the FCO recommendations on travel, and the terms and conditions within the policy wording.

 Azerbaijan, Bahrain, Bangladesh, Bhutan, Brunei, Cambodia, China, Georgia, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakstan, Korea, Kuwait, Kyrgyzstan, Laos, Lebanon, Malaysia, Maldives, Mongolia, Myanmar (Burma), Nepal, Oman, Pakistan, Qatar, Saudi Arabia, Singapore, Sri Lanka, Taiwan, Tajikistan, Thailand, Turkmenistan, UAE (United Arab Emirates), Uzbekistan, Vietnam and Yemen - among others.